 So you like me subtle and gentle?
 I’ll be like that…sometimes.

 So you like me brash and opinionated?
 I’ll be like that….sometimes.

-So you like me sensitive and considerate?
+So you like me sensitive and considerate and reflective?
 I’ll be like that….sometimes.

 So you like me mature and wise and totally profesh?
 I’ll be like that….sometimes.

 So you like me childish and playful and creative and cheeky and funny?
 I’ll definitely be like that….sometimes.